ccztux/modpd/README.md

-# Required binaries for building the modpd NEB module
+## Required for building, compiling and installing of the modpd NEB module
 - **make** to build the modpd NEB module
 - **gcc** to compile the modpd NEB module
 - **install** to install the modpd NEB module
-- **strip** to strip the modpd NEB module
+- **strip** to strip the modpd NEB binary

 # Installation: